How to regain computer hard drive space

 Disable hibernation

-If you turn your computer off instead of using hibernation mode, you can disable this feature to free up space.
+If you turn your computer off instead of using hibernation mode, disabling this feature helps free up space.

-There are a few options for clearing space in Windows:
+There are a few options for clearing space in Windows Me, Windows 98, and Windows 95.

 Clean up temporary files

-1. Click Start and then Search or Find.
+1. Click Start and click Search or Find.

 2. In the File type text field, type *.tmp and verify the computer is looking at the C: drive or the drive containing your operating system.